-EL34 JJ Electronic Power tubes
+EL34 JJ Electronic Power Tubes

 All tubes are tested and matched (even the singles are separated matched pairs)

 A beam pentode tube with an octal base, the EL34 tube (valve) is one of the original workhorses for musicians and HiFi aficionados.
-Developed in the 1050's by Mullard they soon become very popular with audio manufacturers
+Developed in the 1050's by Mullard they soon became very popular with audio manufacturers

 What equivalents exist?

 - 6CA7 developed by Sylvania to be compatible with the EL34.